What is Technical Debt?

 -In the deliberate and reckless quadrant, the team consciously decides to use quick and dirty coding practices to get the product to the client faster.
 However, they continuously incur technical debt without regards to the consequences, even when they’re no imminent deadlines.
 In most cases, there’s no plan to pay off the debt at a future date and there is no preparation for technical debt management.

--In the prudent and accidental quadrant, dev teams have no idea what they are incurring technical debt during product development.
+-In the prudent and accidental quadrant, dev teams have no idea that they are incurring technical debt during product development.
 They only discover such debt when they are performing due diligence on the solution.
-Once it’s discovered, the team tries to understand how and why the technical came about and resolve to design or code better in the future to prevent the further occurrence of such debt.
+Once it’s discovered, the team tries to understand how and why the technical debt came about and resolve to design or code better in the future to prevent the further occurrence of such debt.
 One way to prevent future technical debt is to enforce and adhere to your definition of done.

 -The reckless and accidental quadrant is the least desirable of the four.
 In this instance, dev teams either do not know/care they’ve incurred debt or cannot correct it once discovered.